SaaS Design

 Solution

-Made photo uploads optional, giving users the flexibilty to use either a computer or mobile camera
+• Made photo uploads optional, giving users the flexibility to use a desktop or mobile camera depending on what is available

-Introduce a global "Select All" checkbox for quicker package handoff to residents
+• Introduced a global "Select All" checkbox to speed up package handoffs to residents

-Designed a resident-facing interface to display delivery locations, photos, and descriptions.
-While accommodating multi-property residents with building specific package details
+• Designed a resident-facing interface to surface delivery locations, photos, and descriptions, with support for multi-property residents needing building-specific details

 Technical Approach

-Refined package flow during usability testing to include tracking numbers as line items
+• Refined the package view during usability testing to include tracking numbers as line items

 Outcome